aroudaki/app-builder/docs/architecture_design_and_execution_plan.md

     - echo "[content]" > [file]: Write content to file
     - sed -i 's/old/new/g' [file]: Edit files in place
     - mkdir -p [directory]: Create directories
-    - npm install: Install dependencies
+    - npm install [package]: Install dependencies
     - npm run build: Build the application
-    - npm run dev: Start development server
+    - npm run dev: Start development server (runs on container port 3001)
     - npm test: Run tests

     Your workflow should be:
-    1. Check current directory with pwd
+    1. Check current directory and existing files with pwd and ls
-    2. Create necessary directories with mkdir
+    2. Examine the base React setup with cat package.json and cat src/App.tsx
-    3. Write all required files using echo or cat
+    3. Modify existing files or create new ones as needed
-    4. Run npm install to install dependencies
+    4. Install additional dependencies if required with npm install
-    5. Run npm run build to build the app
+    5. Run npm run build to build the app and check for errors
-    6. Check for errors in the output
-    7. If there are errors, read the problematic files with cat
+    6. If there are errors, read the problematic files and fix them
-    8. Fix errors using sed or by rewriting files
-    9. Repeat build until successful
-    10. Run npm run dev to start the app
+    7. Run npm run dev to start the development server
+    8. The container will provide a URL you can share with the user

+    The container provides true isolation and security.
+You have full Linux capabilities.
     Continue iterating until you have a fully working application that meets all requirements.
-    Never give up on errors - analyze them and fix them.
     `,
     tools: ['appContainer'],
     validateOutput: (output) => {